 Read more about the Center's effort to stop transmission of river blindness in the Americas> President Carter Negotiates Release of American in North Korea During a private humanitarian mission in August, former U.S. President Jimmy Carter gained the release of an American teacher imprisoned in North Korea for seven months.
 Aijalon Gomes had been sentenced to eight years of hard labor with a fine of about $700,000 for illegally entering North Korea.
 President Carter was invited by North Korean officials to go to Pyongyang to negotiate Gomes' release and was accompanied on the trip by a delegation from The Carter Center.

-Read the Agence France Press story> New Program Tackles Lack of Mental Health Care in Liberia In 2010, The Carter Center launched the Liberia Mental Health Initiative, the Center's first on-the-ground international project designed to improve access to mental health care.
+Read the Agence France Press story> (link no longer available) New Program Tackles Lack of Mental Health Care in Liberia In 2010, The Carter Center launched the Liberia Mental Health Initiative, the Center's first on-the-ground international project designed to improve access to mental health care.
 Many Liberians suffer from trauma, depression, and other mental health issues following more than a decade of civil conflict.
 With only one psychiatrist and a handful of nurses with mental health training in the country, the Liberia Ministry of Health and Social Welfare asked the Center to help create training systems for mental health professionals, developing support systems for family caregivers, and work to reduce the stigma and discrimination often brought by mental illnesses.

 Read blog: Jane Bigham of the Center's Mental Health Program reports from Liberia > Access to Information for Africa's Citizens Advanced In February, former U.S. President Jimmy Carter led the Carter Center-sponsored African Regional Conference on Access to Information—the first of its kind ever held on the African continent.
 More than 100 participants from government, media, academia, and civic groups came to develop a plan for moving the case for access to information across Africa—a crucial necessity for a continent that had, at the time of the conference, only five nations with statutory right to information legislation, with some laws being used repressively and others not being implemented at all.